AMA-VIP/Customer-Churn-Data/README.md

 - **Count of CustomerID**: To identify how many customer bought from the brand organization.
 - **Number of Churned Customer**: To identify how many customer opted out of the company
 - **Number off Retained Customer**: A visualization was also done to know the actual number of retaied customers
-- **Retained Active Customer**: from the data there was a column for active customer.
+- **Retained Active/Inactive Customer**: from the data there was a column for active customer.
 So, it means most retained customer are not active.
-Visuals was carried out to know the number of retained customers that are active and not active
+Visuals was carried out to know the number of retained customers that are active and not active.
+- **Count of Churned by Retained Customer**: This visual was needed to know the propotion of retained and churned customer